gotchoices/wylib/README.md

 way to replicate it until the advent of HTML 5 and reactive frameworks.

 The idea is counter to the notion of "screens" so prevalent in traditional HTML programming.
-In that system, the user must navigate through a maze of pre-defined, pre-conceived screens in order to find the correct spot to interact with the model in the way he wants.
+In such systems, the user must navigate through a maze of pre-defined, pre-conceived screens in order to find the correct spot to interact with the model in the way he wants.
 In other words, if the programmer didn't anticipate what you want to do, you're not going to be